TomerTexasRanger/brainpop/README.md

 - Activities V1 API is utilized for the main activities feed, with the route named "v1".
 - Activities V2 API is also supported, demonstrating flexibility with different data structures.

-## Modal and Router Configuration
-- Activity details are presented in a modal, similar to the Zoom screenshot.
-- Direct access to the modal is enabled through router configuration, combining route guards and Vuex.
+## Data Flow
+- Data fetch is triggerd by route resolvers.
+The client routes match the service API and fetch the data accordingly.
+- Once data is fetched, the resolver (guard in vue) will activate the state manager which will process and unify the data using the Formatter service.
+- Only when the data Is processed, the view will be created, now having the appropriete generic data.

 ## Data Organization
-- Activities timeline is grouped and ordered by months for better clarity.
+- Activities timeline is a custom view.
+It employees a custom group component which loops the grouped data (by months).
-- A service is implemented to sort activities by date and group them monthly.
-- Activities have specific attributes for rendering, managed using object-oriented programming principles.
+- Every group employees a generic card component with a horizontal and vertical display types for mobile and modal displays.
+- Activities timline also uses a generic Modal component that displays cards in the vertical mode.

 ## Filtering and Variants
 - The application includes free text and activity type filters, handled by Vuex.